lhbikos/ReC_Psychometrics/docs/06-ItemAnalExam.md

 ```

 The first screen of output provides an alpha.
 In this context, *alpha* should tell us the consistency of getting answers right or wrong.
 Technically, the alpha is reduced to a KR-20 (Kuder Richardson 20).
 We interpret it the same.
-Alpha is directly effected by:
+Alpha is directly affected by:

 * *interitem correlations* among the items -- a large number of positive correlations between items increases alpha
 * test length -- more items produce higher reliability (all things else equal)
 * test content -- the more diverse/broad, the lower the reliability coefficient

 In the context of the classroom, reliabilities above .70 are probably adequate and above .80 are good.
-Reliabilities below .60 suggest that items should be investigated and additional measures (tests, homework assignments) should be included in assigning grades.
+Reliabilities below .60 suggest that items should be investigated, and additional measures (tests, homework assignments) should be included in assigning grades.

 Focus instead on the second screen of output.

 **key** indicates which answer was correct.

-**1, 2, 3, 4** (there would be as many as there are options in the multiple choice exam) provide a *distractor analysis* by indicating the percentage of time that answer was chosen.
+**1, 2, 3, 4** (there would be as many as there are options in the multiple-choice exam) provide a *distractor analysis* by indicating the percentage of time that answer was chosen.
 For item 1, option 1 was correct, and it was chosen 92% of the time.
 No individuals chose options 2 or 3.
 Option 4 was chosen 8% of the time.

 **miss** indicates how many times the item was skipped.

 *r* is a point-biserial correlation with a dichotomous correct/incorrect correlated with the continuously scaled total scale score.
 Positively scored items let us know that the item is working in the proper direction; the students who got the item correct, did better on the overall total score and vice versa.

-* one of the best indicators of an items ability to *discriminate* (hence, **item discrimination**) among the criterion assessed on the test
+* One of the best indicators of an items ability to *discriminate* (hence, **item discrimination**) among the criterion assessed on the test.
-* it is important to investigate those with values close to zero (no relation between item performance with overall test performance) and those with negative values (meaning that those who had the correct answer on the item were those who scored lower on the exam).
+* It is important to investigate those with values close to zero (no relation between item performance with overall test performance) and those with negative values (meaning that those who had the correct answer on the item were those who scored lower on the exam).

 *n* tells us how many participants completed the item (this would necessarily be the inverse of "miss").

 *mean* repeats the proportion of individuals who scored correctly; it would be the same as the percentage in the item keyed as the correct one.
-This is an indication of **item dificulty**.
+This is an indication of **item difficulty**.

 *sd* gives an indication of the variability around that mean

-It is mportant to look at the *r* and *mean* columns, together to understand the degree of difficulty and how well each item is discriminating between performance levels.
+It is important to look at the *r* and *mean* columns, together to understand the degree of difficulty and how well each item is discriminating between performance levels.

 *skew* can provide an indication of ceiling and floor effects.